The W&M Washington Center runs credit-bearing opportunities throughout the year that combine academic rigor and real world experience.

 - Students are in DC to study a specific topic that relates to your organization.
 They are likely to settle in DC and enter your field upon graduation – giving you the first shot at hiring some of the nation’s best and brightest.

 - W&M administrators work to ensure that you and your intern have a mutually beneficial experience.
-Our staff will meet with you before, during and after the semester to discuss and evaluate the student and his/her internship experience.
+Our staff will meet with you before, during, and after the semester to discuss and evaluate the student and their internship experience.

 Upcoming Semester/Summer Themes